amroohi/Predict-wastewater/README.md

 2. LSTM for time-varying variables: Implemented in the `Keras` Python package.

 3. `sklearn` models: Including KNN, SVM, DT, MLP, RF, ET, and GBM.

+## Citation

+- If you use the data or models in a scientific publication, we would appreciate citations: [Tackling data challenges in forecasting effluent characteristics of wastewater treatment plants](https://www.sciencedirect.com/science/article/abs/pii/S0301479724003104?via%3Dihub)